Matt7ai/HC_India/README.md

 **Understanding Hate Crimes in India: A Causal Analysis**

+*Disclaimer: This is a personal project I have been working on, specifically with regards to a Machine Learning Class I have been taking.
+All the data is free-to-source data available on 'Kaggle.com'.
+I have merely conducted an analysis based on the available data, and do not endorse the validity of it.
+Furthermore, I am not responsible for any personal greivances that this analysis may cause to a particular racial group, ethnicity or caste.
+I am merely reporting the facts based on the analysis that has been conducted.*

 An analysis using ML on measuring Hate Crimes in India.
 Replication of freely available data on Kaggle.

 1. **Introduction:**